 But since we don't have to worry about how to move or when to move,

-Let's see how we can just allow ourselves to release and let go.
+Let's see how we can just allow ourselves to release.

 Start to wake yourself up just a little if you fell asleep.